 Then I had a district person come in and she asked me what my weakness was…I, of course, said to differentiate and group students.
 She watched my lesson and came back and said to me that I did everything just the way that I was supposed to.
 That I had already differentiated and grouped my students correctly.

 So how do I group my students?

-So at the beginning of the year I look at the previous school years score.
-I try to do a pretest at the beginning of the year so I can gage where they are before each unit.
+So at the beginning of the year, I look at the previous school years score.
+I try to do a pretest at the beginning of the year so I can gauge where they are before each unit.
 In 5th, our units are broken down like this: